-You are not a normal human being if you cannot express your feelings or emotions.
-But, you are a fool if you cannot control your feelings or emotions.
+You are not normal if you cannot express your feelings or emotions.
+But you are a fool if you cannot control your feelings or emotions.

 The Scripture clearly states this truth.

 “A fool vents all his feelings, but a wise man holds them back.”
 (Prov.
 29:11 NKJV).

 “He who is slow to wrath has great understanding, but he who is impulsive exalts folly.”
 (Prov.
 14:29 NKJV).